renovatebot/renovate/docs/usage/configuration-options.md

 ## dependencyDashboardOSVVulnerabilitySummary

-Use this option to control if the Dependency Dashboard lists the CVEs for your repository.
+Use this option to control if the Dependency Dashboard lists the OSV-sourced CVEs for your repository.
+This feature is independent of the `osvVulnerabilityAlerts` option.

 The source of these CVEs is [OSV.dev](https://osv.dev/).